 - 1 cup (125g) all-purpose flour (spooned & leveled)

 - 2 Tablespoons (30ml) milk

-- 1 and 1/2 cups (270g) Nestlé® Toll House® Dark Chocolate Morsels
+- 1 and 1/2 cups (270g) dark chocolate chips

-- 16-17 chocolate coated caramels, such as Rolos
+- 18 chocolate-coated caramels, such as Rolos

 - coarse sea salt

 - Preheat oven to 350°F (177°C).
-Line a large baking sheet with parchment paper or silicone baking mat.
+Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
-You can make the cookie dough and chill it in the refrigerator for up to 3 days.
-Allow to come to room temperature then continue with step 4.
+- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days (step 3).
 Baked cookies freeze well for up to 3 months.
-Unbaked cookie dough balls freeze well for up to 3 months.
+Unbaked cookie dough balls (with caramel candy center) also freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Check out my tips + tricks for how to freeze cookie dough.